2 Ways to Reset Safari to Default Settings on Mac

 How to Reset Safari on Mac Using Terminal

-If you know Terminal well, you can use it to reset your Safari browser.
+If you know Terminal well, you can use Terminal commands to reset your Safari browser to default settings.
 Here's what you need to do.

 1. Quit your Safari browser.